 VendorPanel eQuotes is a secure, web-based procurement tool that streamlines and simplifies the request for quotation process at the same time as facilitating purchasing compliance, probity and control over all aspects of purchasing.
-Requisitioning Officers can access suppliers, Pre-Qualified Supplier Panels and WALGA Preferred Supplier Panels through VendorPanel eQuotes.
+Requisitioning Officers can access suppliers and WALGA Preferred Supplier Contracts through VendorPanel eQuotes.
 Use of VendorPanel eQuotes is optional for purchases below \$10,000 and mandatory for purchases above this threshold.
-VendorPanel is mandatory when utilising a Pre-Qualified Supplier Panels or a WALGA Preferred Supplier Panels.